Frequently Asked Questions

 What if I need to cancel or reschedule?

 I am often able to fill appointments from the wait list, so it’s no trouble to reschedule a lesson.
 I cannot guarantee a lesson will be available in the same week as often I am booking a number of weeks ahead, but I will do my best to get follow up scheduled within a reasonable amount of time.
-When booking your appointment, please ensure you use a proper email address as self serve rescheduling can be done directly from the confirmation emails if there is a scheduling conflict.
+When booking your appointment, please ensure you use a proper email address as self serve rescheduling can be done directly from the confirmation emails if there is a scheduling conflict or you become ill.
 I ask that you please cancel or reschedule at least 24 hours before your appointment to help others on the wait list who can fill the appointment, and keep wait times low for everyone.

 There’s no available appointments for a month or so what can I do?

 If you are having trouble getting an appointment in a timely manner, I suggest booking the first available appointment and in the appointment notes add that you would like to be added to the cancellation list, and some details about your condition.
 Due to the the number of people presently on the cancellation list, and the small number of cancellations I get I can not guarantee you will get in a timely manner, but I do my best to prioritize openings.
 I have a number of new clients that progress quickly and graduate to either online classes, or a lower frequency of in person lessons.
 As a parent with a child with special needs we can discuss a frequency of lessons that is workable and book out lessons for the quarter to ensure your child has priority in the schedule.
 I also suggest reading the book “Kid’s Beyond Limits” by Anat Baniel to begin to learn about the Nine Essentials and start creating the conditions for learning at home prior to scheduled lessons.

 For a worldwide listing of certified NeuroMovement® professionals serving Children with Special Needs, please visit www.NeuroConnect.world